ALLERGIES AND YOUR EYES

-If your eyes itch, are red, tearing or burning, pay attention to what they may be telling you.
+If your eyes itch, are red, tearing or burning, they are sending you a message.
 You may have eye allergies, or allergic conjunctivitis, a condition that affects millions of Americans.
-It is a condition that can occur alone, but often accompanies nasal allergy symptoms, such as sneezing, sniffling and a stuffy nose.
-And while most people treat nasal allergy symptoms, they often ignore their itchy, red, watery eyes.
+It is a condition that can occur alone, but often accompanies nasal allergy symptoms, such as sneezing, sniffling, and a stuffy nose.
+While most people seek treatment for nasal allergy symptoms, they often ignore their itchy, red, watery eyes.

-Allergens that may be present indoors or outdoors can cause eye allergies.
-The most common outdoor airborne allergens are grass, tree and weed pollens.
+Indoor and outdoor allergens can cause eye allergies.
+The most common outdoor airborne allergens are grass, tree, and weed pollens.
 People who are sensitive to these allergens suffer from seasonal allergic conjunctivitis, the most common type of eye allergy.

-Pet hair or dander, dust mites and molds are the most common indoor allergens.
+Pet hair or dander, dust mites, and mold are the most common indoor allergens.
 They can trigger symptoms for some people throughout the year, resulting in perennial allergic conjunctivitis.
-Cigarette smoke, perfume and diesel exhaust may act as irritants that cause non-allergic symptoms, or they can make your allergic response worse.
+Cigarette smoke, perfume, and diesel exhaust may act as irritants that cause non-allergic symptoms, or they can make an allergic response worse.

-Just like hay fever and skin rashes, eye allergies develop when the body’s immune system becomes sensitized and overreacts to something that is ordinarily harmless.
-An allergic reaction can occur whenever that “something” – called an allergen – comes into contact with your eyes.
-The allergen causes certain cells in the eye (called mast cells) to release histamine and other substances or chemicals that cause blood vessels in the eyes to swell, and the eyes to become itchy, red and watery.
+Similar to hay fever and skin rashes, eye allergies develop when the body’s immune system becomes sensitized and overreacts to something that is ordinarily harmless.
+An allergic reaction can occur whenever that “something” – an allergen – comes into contact with your eyes.
+The allergen causes certain cells in the eye (mast cells) to release histamine and other substances or chemicals that cause blood vessels in the eyes to swell, and the eyes to become itchy, red, and watery.

 Eye allergies, specifically allergic conjunctivitis, can be extremely annoying and uncomfortable, but they usually do not harm your eyes.
 However, there are rare conditions that are associated with atopic dermatitis (eczema) and other diseases that can cause inflammation which may affect the eyesight.
 Chronic forms of eye allergies may also be caused by application of eye drops and creams, or even cosmetics.